Agoric/documentation/main/ertp/api/purse.md

 `payment`'s digital assets (i.e. the deposit amount).
 If the optional argument `optAmount` does not equal the balance of `payment`, or if `payment` is an unresolved promise, it throws an error.

-There may be effects on this operation due to use of `promises` and asynchronousity.
+While the above applies to local and remote `purses`, for remote `purses` there may be effects on this operation due to use of `promises` and asynchronicity.
 You have to have a non-promise `payment` before calling `deposit()`.
 When you call `deposit()` you get a response back (after waiting only for the round trip) telling you if it succeeded.
 All later arriving calls see the value has been transferred